 The acting, if temporary, president, Adly Mansour, came out in a speech and clearly spoke of detainees and the need for prompt processes of justice.
 Shortly after his speech, the presidential spokesman came out and said that when Mansour said ‘detainees’ – he had meant ‘people arrested for whom the charges are still getting processed’ – and not what the word ‘detainees’ usually implies; prisoners held with no due-process whatsoever, usually for political purposes.
 Later on during the day, the Public Prosecutor said there were no ‘detainees’ in the system.
 All of which would make for an intriguing drama if not for one fact; Adly Mansour is a judge.
 He is a Supreme Court Justice.
 His words do not come out by accident, and he knows damn well what a detainee is.

 Then you have the students.

-History would be a plot point in this story, since, at some point, you would expect a character to have an epiphany in which he realizes that he’s not supposed to be trying to re-enact the past, he’s supposed to he trying to re-write it – but that doesn’t seem to happen.
+History would be a plot point in this story since, at some point, you would expect a character to have an epiphany in which he realizes that he’s not supposed to be trying to re-enact the past.
+He’s supposed to be trying to re-write it – but that doesn’t seem to happen.
 It seems to be a plot point that belongs somewhere out there, within a far lighter story.
-Here, history does not serve as an example, it serves instead a template, and the mistakes are not novel; they are stupid, inevitable, and painful.
+Here, history does not serve as an example, it serves as a template, and the mistakes are not novel; they are stupid, inevitable, and painful.